Top Canadian 5G Stocks to Be Looking at for November 2024

-5G (Fifth Generation) is making waves in Canada; you won't want to be left out of this technology.
-It could easily be the next big investing theme.
+5G (Fifth Generation) is causing a stir in Canada; you surely wouldn’t want to miss out on this technology.
+This could potentially be the subsequent major investment theme.

 Let’s take a closer look at three top Canadian stocks that will have significant exposure to 5G over the next few years.
 Of note, Sierra Wireless used to be on this list.
 However, in September of 2022, it was acquired by Semtech Corporation.